tarqu1n/tarqu1n/README.md

 I'm a Software Engineer, Maker, Crafter, Painter, Gamer!
 I suffer from an overwhelming need to make things, tangible or otherwise.🔥

-- 🔭 I’m currently working at [Zegami](https://www.zegami.com).
+- 🔭 I’m currently working at [Third Bridge](https://thirdbridge.com/).
-- 🌱 I’m currently learning about ops with Kubernetes.
+- 🌱 I’m currently learning about Clojure.
 - 📐 My Current hobby obcession is: 3d printing and miniature painting.

 ### Find me on the internets 🌍: